SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Monitor Aviation Leading Indicators

 Aviation leading indicators mark the underlying factors that drive safety performance.
 You might also call them “root causes” or “precursors” for safety performance.
-They are moderate to advanced metric that is used by operators with more sophisticated SMS data management strategies.
+They are moderate to advanced metrics that are used by operators with more sophisticated SMS data management strategies.

 Many aviation SMS implementations don’t begin to adopt the use of leading indicators until their SMS matures and there is sufficient safety data to assess.
 Some leading indicators may also double as KPIs or serve as an indicator as to whether safety goals and objectives are being achieved.